nginxinc/nginx-amplify-doc/amplify-faq.md

     apt-get remove nginx-amplify-agent
 ```

- 2. On CentOS use
+ 2. On CentOS and Red Hat use

 ```
-    XXXX
+    yum remove nginx-amplify-agent
 ```